andrewInMel/Backend/README.md

 | api/users/register            | POST        | register an user account                     |

 ## Authentication System
-This branch of the project is using cookie & session to authenticate users.
+This branch of the project backend uses cookie & session to authenticate users.
 Initially, users can either log in to their account using email & password combined, or they can log in using their Google account.
 Once they are logged in, a cookie will be attached to their requests, which later is used to verify their identity and authenticate their requests.

 Any requests that are not authorized will be rejected, such as:
 * The cookie is missing in the request
 * The user wants to GET, DELETE, UPDATE documents of other users
-* The user has already logged out
+* The authenticaated user try to manipulate other user's documents

 ## Module Structure
 The file structure of this project is as follows: